AppSecure-nrw/security-belts/orange/simple-visualization-of-defects.md

 # Simple Visualization of Defects

-Vulnerabilities are visible to all team members responsible for the affected component.
-The collection should be easy to access, up to date and use simple metrics.
+Make defects (e.g.: vulnerabilities, bugs) visible to all team members for software components the team is responsible for.
+The collection should be up to date and easy to understand for every team member.

+*Note*: Providing access to all team members is much more important than collecting all defects in one place.

-## Benefit
+## Benefits

-- a simple visualization of defects helps communicate within the team
-- single point of truth
+- The quality of all software components is visible.
+- The team is able to prioritize defects.

 ## Assessment

-- Show the security defect collection.
+- Show the defect collection.
-- Show that every team member and the product owner has access.
+- Show that every team member has access.

 ## Further Readings

-TODO Visualization Software